TanhJK728/TanhJK728.github.io/index.md

 A research notebook on JEPA, stochastic differential equations, machine learning, and trading systems.

-This site documents my research notes, technical experiments, and trading reviews.
+This site documents my research notes and trading reviews.
 Topics may include machine learning, stochastic processes, market dynamics, robotics, and other research ideas I am currently exploring.

 ---